Virginia HOT lanes: 495 Express Lanes

+South of Dulles Corridor

 The 495 Express Lanes, also known as the E-ZPass Express Lanes, are a 14 mi segment of I-495 extending from the Springfield Interchange to a point north of the Dulles Toll Road.
 The project began when Virginia Department of Transportation (VDOT) signed an agreement with Fluor Corporation and Transurban in April 2005 to create HO/T lanes between Springfield and Georgetown Pike.
 A contract was finalized on December 20, 2007, and construction began in the summer of 2008.

 During construction, the existing eight-lane (four lanes per carriageway) Beltway was widened to a 12-lane facility consisting of four general-purpose lanes per side and two high-occupancy/toll express lanes per side located to the left of the general-purpose lanes.
 Construction required replacement of more than 50 overpasses and bridges and the reconstruction of ten interchanges.
 The project also added direct connections between the Capital Beltway and the I-95/I-395 HOV lanes.
 The project cost $1.4 billion and was controversial due to concerns over its cost-effectiveness and the environmental effects (such as surface runoff and use of parkland) of widening the Capital Beltway.

 The lanes opened on November 17, 2012.
 Buses, motorcycles, and vehicles with three or more people are able to use the express lanes for free; other vehicles must pay a toll.
 The toll rates change dynamically according to traffic conditions, which in turn regulates demand for the lanes and keep them operating at high speeds.
 Tolls are collected solely via electronic means using E-ZPass transponders.
 No cash toll booths are offered.
-All vehicles using the Express Lanes, including those traveling free under the HOV provision, must have a transponder; in order to travel free, vehicles need an E-ZPass Flex switchable transponder so the driver can indicate whether the vehicle qualifies for free passage.
+Motorcycles always travel for free and do not require a transponder.
+All other vehicles must have a transponder; in order to travel free, these vehicles need an E-ZPass Flex switchable transponder so the driver can indicate whether the vehicle qualifies for free passage.
 There are 11 entry/exit points to the lanes.
 State Police positioned at toll plazas are notified electronically if a vehicle is using the EZ-Pass Flex in HOV mode.
 If the officer suspects the vehicle does not meet the occupancy requirement, they will stop the vehicle and verify.
 First time HOV violators in Northern Virginia face a minimum $125 fine, with the fine doubling (and 3 demerit points added to the driver's record) for each subsequent offense.

 The speed limit on the lanes was increased from 55 mph to 65 mph on June 24, 2013, after a VDOT study concluded an increase would not pose a safety risk.
 Transportation officials said they always expected the speed limit to be increased, but they needed to open the lanes with a 55 mph speed limit to observe how the lanes operated and to assess whether the limit could be increased.